HazyResearch/deepdive/doc/extractors.md

 ### Defining extractors in the configuration file

+Deepdive system support three kinds of extractors: `udf_extractor`, `sql_extractor`, and `cmd_extractor`.
+To use different extractor, we define a keyword `style` in the extractor definition to recognize the extractor.
+For example, if we want to use `udf_extractor`:

+	wordsExtractor.style: "udf_extractor"

+### Udf_extractor
-A feature extractor takes data defined by an `input` (for example, a SQL statement), and produces new tuples as ouput.
+`udf_extractor` feature extractor takes data defined by an `input` (for example, a SQL statement), and produces new tuples as ouput.
 These tuples are written to the `output_relation`.
 The function for this transformation is defined by the `udf` key, which can be an arbitary executable (more on that below).

     deepdive.extractions: {
+      wordsExtractor.style: "udf_extractor"
       wordsExtractor.output_relation: "words"
       wordsExtractor.input: "SELECT * FROM titles"
       wordsExtractor.udf: "words.py"